-Situated on 140 acres only fifteen minutes from the center of Santa Fe, New Mexico, our campus overlooks some of the most inspirational land in Santa Fe.
-The IAIA campus is like none other, with 360-degree views, mountains to the four directions, bike and walking trails and incredible sunsets, the IAIA campus is like none other.
-Students and potential conference organizers alike will be glad to know high speed internet access is available throughout campus.
+Situated on 140 acres, the IAIA campus overlooks some of the most inspirational land in Santa Fe.
+The IAIA campus is like none other, with 360-degree views, mountains in the four directions, bike and walking trails, and incredible sunsets.
 Download and view the IAIA Campus Map.

-The IAIA Auditorium seats 249 and features a lobby/reception area, digital projection system in VHS and DVD formats, sound system, laptop connection, wireless microphone, and internet.
+The IAIA Auditorium seats 249 people and features a lobby and reception area, digital projection system, sound system, laptop connection, wireless microphone, and high-speed Internet.

-Currently operated by Bon Appétit.
-During breakfast, enjoy house-made pastries and fresh local fruits, or a hearty breakfast special featuring morning favorites.
-During lunch, we’ll capture your taste appeal.
-Enjoy traditional native dishes, daily entrée specials, and nutritious vegetarian and vegan options.
-You’ll find a salad bar abundant with local, sustainable produce and toppings, freshly prepared sandwiches, made-from-scratch soups and local beverages, during breakfast, lunch, and dinner.
+Currently operated by Bon Appétit, their “Farm to Fork” philosophy includes house-made pastries and fresh local fruits traditional Native dishes, daily entrée specials, and nutritious vegetarian and vegan options, plus a salad bar abundant with local, sustainable produce and toppings, freshly prepared sandwiches, made-from-scratch soups and local beverages, during breakfast, lunch, and dinner.

 Center for Lifelong Education Conference Center

-The Center for Lifelong Education (CLE) conference center likely holds the designation as the first gold certified LEED building to be built at a tribal college.
-Besides providing office space for the CLE staff, the building contains several conference rooms, offices for student life and a cafeteria for the campus.
+The Center for Lifelong Education (CLE) conference center holds the designation as the first Gold LEED Certified building to be built at a tribal college.
+Besides providing office space for staff, the building contains several conference rooms, offices for student life, and a cafeteria for the campus.

-Our dance circle is the heart of campus.
-Powwows, graduation and other important events are regularly held here.
-Ideal for weddings and corporate events, this outdoor dance space is situated in the very center of IAIA campus with a mountain view in all four directions.
-Other amenities include an outdoor cooking/barbecue pit and a stadium courtyard on two sides.
+The Dance Circle is the heart of campus.
+Powwows, graduation, and other important events are regularly held in the space.
+Ideal for weddings and corporate events, the outdoor dance space is situated in the very center of IAIA campus with a mountain view in all four directions.
+Other amenities include an outdoor cooking and barbecue pit and a stadium courtyard on two sides.

-There are 24 family housing apartments on campus, each with two bedrooms, a living room with a kitchenette and bathroom.
+There are 24 Family Housing apartments on campus, each with two bedrooms, a living room with a kitchenette, and a bathroom.
 Apartments may be rented furnished or unfurnished.

 Hogan and Cultural Center

-This building is based on the architecture of a traditional Navajo dwelling called a hogan.
-The building is two stories and accommodates up to 150.
-It includes a full kitchen, wood burning stove and skylights.
-This is the perfect setting for your next strategic planning workshop, wedding or team building event.
+The Hogan and Cultural Center is based on the architecture of a traditional Navajo dwelling called a Hogan.
+The Hogan is two stories and accommodates up to 150 people.
+It includes a full kitchen, wood burning stove, and skylights.
+It is the perfect setting for workshops, weddings, or team-building events.

-The LTC is a state-of-the-art building that features an auditorium/lecture hall with an audience capacity of 260and a full screen theater.
-Our two“smart’ classrooms are equipped with the latest graphics software and computers.
-Additional classroom space includes one lecture and two standard with capacities of twenty to forty-five participants.
+The Library and Technology Center (LTC) is a state-of-the-art building that features an auditorium and lecture hall with an audience capacity of 260 people and a full screen theater.
+Smart classrooms are equipped with the latest graphics software and computers.
+Additional classroom space includes capacities of twenty to forty-five participants.

 Lloyd Kiva New Welcome Center